 Since 1925, American Legion eligibility has always been tied to the team nearest the parent's domicile or the school the player attends, provided the team complies with all other rules.
-If he is 18 or older, the player's domicile or emancipation status has no bearing on that player's eligibility.
 If a player wishes to play American Legion Baseball, that player and his parents must comply with our domicile rules.
 The American Legion recruiting rules do not permit a temporary domicile, post office box or address of a relative, nor do our rules allow temporary guardianship.
 The American Legion does allow a player, if eligible under all the rules, to try out for the team nearest to the player's parent's legal domicile or the school that player attends.